 Would you see a dermatologist or podiatrist for a blocked artery?
-Of course you wouldn’t.
+Of course, you wouldn’t.
 When seeking vascular treatment, you should choose a vein practice that is dedicated ONLY to the treatment of veins.
-It can make all the difference.
+It can make all the difference using a veins specialist.

-A true vein specialist or dedicated vein center should have thorough, formal specialty training and advanced experience in venous disease.
+A true veins specialist or dedicated vein center should have thorough, formal specialty training and advanced experience in venous disease.

 Only Accredited Vein Center in Northeast Florida and One of Only Six in Florida